molily/molily.de/_testing-angular/testing-components-with-children.md

 From `HomeComponent`’s perspective, the inner workings of its children are not relevant.
 We need to test that the template contains the children.
 Also, we need to check that `HomeComponent` and its children are wired up correctly using Inputs and Outputs.

 In particular, the `HomeComponent` unit test checks that an `app-counter` element is present, that the `startCount` Input is passed correctly and that `HomeComponent` handles the `countChange` event.
-The same is done for the other children, `app-service-counter` and `app-service-counter`.
+The same is done for the other children, `app-service-counter` and `app-ngrx-counter`.

 <aside class="margin-note">Render children</aside>